duniter/duniter/doc/Protocol.md

 * A certification's `PUBKEY_TO`'s last membership occurrence **must not** be in `Leavers`.
 * A certification's `PUBKEY_TO` must be a member **or** be in incoming block's `Joiners`.
 * A certification's signature must be valid over `PUBKEY_TO`'s self-certification, where signatory is `PUBKEY_FROM`.
-* A certification whose `PUBKEY_FROM` and `PUBKEY_TO` are the same than an existing certification in the blockchain can be written **only if** last certification is considered replayable.
+* Replayability: a certification whose `PUBKEY_FROM` and `PUBKEY_TO` are the same than an existing certification in the blockchain can be written **only if** last certification written (incoming block excluded) is considered replayable.
+* Chainability: a certification whose `PUBKEY_FROM` is the same than an existing certification in the blockchain can be written **only if** last certification written (incoming block excluded) is considered chainable.

 ##### MembersCount